meetric1/GWater-V3/README.md

 # GWATER  [![made with - mee++](https://img.shields.io/badge/made_with-mee%2B%2B-2ea44f)](https://)
 This is the repository for the GWater source code and its binary module releases!
 Remember, you also need the workshop addon for this to work! https://steamcommunity.com/sharedfiles/filedetails/?id=2700933866
-If you're looking to install the GWater module, here's a step-by-step guide:
+If you're looking to install the GWater module, you can watch this tutorial: https://www.youtube.com/watch?v=rlIyqdFmE8k
+If you prefer text, here's a step-by-step guide:

 **1.** Go to the Releases and find the newest release
 **2.** Download the GWater installer (`GWater.exe`)